Unconditional Image-Text Pair Generation with Multimodal Cross Quantizer: Results and Discussion

-We measure \textbf{the semantic consistency of the generated image-text pairs} on Caption MNIST.
-Table ~\ref{tab:mnist_stage2_alignment} shows the performance of all models.
+We evaluate \textbf{the semantic consistency of the generated image-text pairs} as described in Sec.~\ref{sec:generated_img_txt_alignment_evaluation}.
+Tab.~\ref{tab:mnist_gen_alignment} shows the results on Caption MNIST.
 We can observe that \model outperforms all baselines on every quadrant.
-Also note that all baselines are vulnerable to which modality is given first to generate the image-text pair.
-All models given text first significantly degrade up to 27\% (in I\_T\_VQ and T\_I\_VQ) on average compared to the model given image first.
-We assume that this is due to the fact that quantized image is longer than text and image often contains more complex information than text.
-Our \model, on the other hand, alleviates this issue with a unified sequence.
-The generated image-text pairs (Figure ~\ref{fig:gen_mnist} in Appendix) show the high fidelity image and paired text.
+Also, note that all baselines are vulnerable to which modality is given first to generate the image-text pairs.
+All models given text first significantly underperform up to 21.7\% (in I\_T$_\text{Embd}$ and T$_\text{Embd}$\_I) on average compared to the model given image first.
+We assume that this is due to the fact that quantized image is longer than text and image often contains more complex (and complete) information than text. \model, on the other hand, avoids this problem with a unified code sequence.
+We report the results on Flower and CUB in Tab.~\ref{tab:cub_flower_stage2}.
+Compared to the baselines, \model performs well in all metrics, indicating its capability to generate semantically consistent image-text pairs for real-world data as well as carefully controlled synthetic data.
+Also, we again demonstrate the superiority of \model on COCO in Tab.~\ref{tab:coco_gen_alignment}.
+This result indicates that our approach can be extended to large-scale data in the future.

-We also assess our approach on Oxford Flower-102.
-Table ~\ref{tab:flower_stage2_short} shows the brief result, refer to Table ~\ref{tab:flower_stage2_all} in Appendix for the whole result.
-Compared with our baseline model Joint GAN \citep{shimanuki2019joint}, \model outperforms in all scores, indicating its capability to generate semantically consistent flower image-text pairs.
-This result shows that our approach can extend to more general domain in the future.
-Figure ~\ref{fig:gen_flower} and ~\ref{fig:gen_jointgan} in Appendix show the generated image-text pairs by \model and Joint GAN respectively.
-As we can see, \model generates more realistic image and high quality text.
-In summary, quantitative and qualitative results demonstrate that our approach enhances the meaningful alignment between image and text, and it also encourages to generate semantically consistent image-text pairs.